-The Medium-Term Financial Plan 2021/22 - 2023/24 was approved by Council on 24 February 2021 and provides the framework within which spending decisions can be made.
+The Medium-Term Financial Plan 2022/23 - 2024/25 was approved by Council on 23 February 2022 and provides the framework within which spending decisions can be made.
 The plan addresses how the Council will provide financial funding to the Strategic Priorities and ensure residents receive quality services to meet their needs in the future.

-When reviewing the budget projections, consideration is made of the impact of demand on service and the costs associated with this demand.
+When reviewing the budget projections consideration is made of the impact of demand on service and the costs associated with this demand.
 This may result in additional costs, associated with maintaining current service delivery, or reductions in anticipated income revenue over the next three years.
-This has been exacerbated in 2021/22 by the Covid-19 pandemic, where we have seen significant drops of income and one-off Government Grant Funding to ensure in year support for the most vulnerable in our community, both individuals and businesses.
+This has been exacerbated by the start of the move back to "normal working" in 2022/23 as we move out of the Covid-19 pandemic.
+In this period, we have seen the significant drops of income seen in previous years starting to be rebuilt and reduction in one-off Government Grant funding to ensure in year support for the most vulnerable in our community, both individuals and businesses due to the Covid-19 pandemic.